soracom/soracom-sdk-swift/README.md

 This introduces the `Payload` object.
 Both `Request` and `Response` use the `Payload` class to represent the data payload that is sent in the HTTP message body.

 The `Payload` class is in many ways similar to a Swift dictionary.
-It can be initialized like a Swift dictionary:
+It conforms to the `DictionaryLiteralConvertible` protocol, so it can be initialized like a Swift dictionary:

 ```swift
 let p: Payload = [